-EBMUD helps protect public health and the San Francisco Bay by providing reliable, continuous wastewater treatment and implementing innovative pollution prevention programs.
-The Wastewater Treatment Plant in West Oakland, located at the base of the Bay Bridge, treats wastewater from approximately 680,000 people within an 88-square-mile area along the east shore of San Francisco Bay.
-Every day, EBMUD receives approximately 50 million gallons of wastewater from nine cities: Alameda, Albany, Berkeley, El Cerrito, Emeryville, Kensington, Oakland, Piedmont, and part of Richmond.
+EBMUD helps protect public health and the San Francisco Bay by providing reliable, continuous wastewater treatment and innovative pollution prevention programs.
+The Wastewater Treatment Plant in West Oakland, located at the base of the Bay Bridge, treats wastewater from 685,000 people along the eastern shore of San Francisco Bay.

 Odor control efforts

-The first (and most important) step we take in removing odors is adding high-strength bleach to wastewater as it enters our treatment plant, breaking down the compounds in the water that cause that “rotten egg” smell.
+The first step EBMUD takes in preventing odors is adding high-strength bleach to the wastewater before it enters our plant.
+The bleach helps break down the compounds in the water that can cause a “rotten egg” smell.

-EBMUD recognizes that odors from the treatment plan can have an impact on our neighbors’ quality of life.
-If you are near EBMUD's Wastewater Treatment Plant and experience an odor issue, please contact us.
-We will investigate the cause of the odor and take actions to reduce it whenever possible.
+EBMUD recognizes that odors from the treatment plant can have an impact on our neighbors’ quality of life.
+If you are near EBMUD's wastewater treatment plant in West Oakland and experience an odor issue, please contact us.

 To report odors: fill out the odor report form or call the Odor Control Hotline at 510-287-1522.